SBourgarel-mendix/docs/content/refguide/web-modeler/checks-wm.md

 ## 1 Introduction

-When publishing your app, the Web Modeler checks the app you created on [consistency errors](consistency-errors-wm).
-If there are any, the app canot be published, and you see the **Checks** button goes red with the number of errors indicated.
+When [publishing your app](deployment-wm#deploying-your-app), the Web Modeler checks the app you created on [consistency errors](consistency-errors-wm).
+If there are any, the app cannot be published, and you see the **Checks** button goes red with the number of errors indicated.

 ![](attachments/checks-wm/wm-checks-button.png)